Data General Nova: Front panel layout

 As was the convention of the day, most Nova models provided a front panel console to control and monitor CPU functions.
-Models prior to the Nova 3 all relied on a canonical front panel layout, as shown in the Nova 840 panel photo above.
+Models prior to the Nova 3 all relied on a canonical front panel layout, as shown in the Nova 840 panel photo to the right.
 The layout contained a keyed power switch, two rows of address and data display lamps, a row of data entry switches, and a row of function switches that activated various CPU functions when pressed.
 The address lamps always displayed the current value of the program counter, in binary.
 The data lamps displayed various values depending on which CPU function was active at the moment.
 To the left of the leftmost data lamp, an additional lamp displayed the current value of the carry bit.
 On most models the lamps were incandescent lamps which were soldered to the panel board; replacing burned-out lamps was a bane of existence for Data General field service engineers.

 Each of the data switches controlled the value of one bit in a 16-bit value, and per Data General convention, they were numbered 0-15 from left to right.
 The data switches provided input to the CPU for various functions, and could also be read by a running program using the READS assembly language instruction.
 To reduce panel clutter and save money, the function switches were implemented as two-way momentary switches.
 When a function switch lever was lifted, it triggered the function whose name was printed above the switch on the panel; when the lever was pressed down, it activated the function whose name appeared below the switch.
 The switch lever returned to a neutral position when released.

 Referencing the Nova 840 photo, the first four switches from the left performed the EXAMINE and DEPOSIT functions for the four accumulators.
 Pressing EXAMINE on one of these caused the current value of the accumulator to be displayed in binary by the data lamps.
 Pressing DEPOSIT transferred the binary value represented by the current settings of the data switches to the accumulator.